umairgujjar/Login-and-Register-Popup-in-shopify-header-without-js/README.md

 # Login and Register Popup in shopify header without js

-I wrote this code on https://knightforgestudio.com/ check it for live demo
+I wrote this code on https://knightforgestudio.com/ check it for live demo.

-1. Upload login_register_popup.liquid file to your theme -> snippets
+1. Upload login_register_popup.liquid file to your Shopify theme -> snippets

 2. Upload popup.css to your theme -> assets